Home

 • "The Lord hath trodden under foot all my mighty men in the midst of me: he hath called an assembly against me to crush my young men: the Lord hath trodden the virgin, the daughter of Judah, as in a winepress."

 The four words that are translated "hath trodden under foot" in the KJV is actually the very same Hebrew word [celah].
-Here in the lamentations or mourning of Jerusalem, God is illustrating that the Lord has "measured" or weighed all the mighty men in the midst of her.
+Here in the lamentations (mourning) of Jerusalem, God is illustrating that the Lord has "measured" or weighed all the mighty men in the midst of her.
 In other words, it is an illustration that they were weighed in the balances, and found wanting (Daniel 5:27), thus their judgment is required.
 Aramaic, tekel corresponding to balance and to be weighed.
-So again we see the how the word is illustrating the act of measuring, and not a musical notation.
+So again we see how the word is illustrating the act of measuring, and not a musical notation.
 Just so that there is no confusion, note carefully that the second part of Lamentations 1:15, where it says the Lord hath "trodden [darak] the virgin," is an entirely different word, and indeed means to tred.
 No doubt in this context, this is why the translators might have "thought" the word [celah] should also be translated trodden rather than measured.

 Psalms 4:4